 Susan P. Lindahl, age 57, of New Richmond, Wisconsin passed away peacefully on Thursday, May 5, 2022, at the M Health Fairview University of Minnesota Medical Center in Minneapolis, Minnesota.

-A Mass of Christian Burial will be held Saturday, May 21st at 11 a.m.(music begins at 10:45 a.m.) at the St. Michael’s Catholic Church in Spring Hill, Minnesota with Reverend Marvin Enneking officiating.
+A Mass of Christian Burial was held Saturday, May 21st at 11 a.m.(music begins at 10:45 a.m.) at the St. Michael’s Catholic Church in Spring Hill, Minnesota with Reverend Marvin Enneking officiating.

-Visitation will be from 5 to 7 p.m.
+Visitation was from 5 to 7 p.m.
 Friday, May 20th at the Bakken-Young Funeral Home in New Richmond, Wisconsin.